Therapist & Supervisor at Mala Child & Family Institute in Ann Arbor, Michigan - Karlin Stern LMSW

 Get to know Karlin

-• I absolutely love learning from my clients.
-As much as they are learning from me, I am constantly learning from them.
-I consider myself a life-long learner.
+• I love learning from my clients and families!
+As much as I hope they are learning from me and within themselves, I am constantly learning from them.
+I also feel privileged to witness clients achieve their personal goals.
+It’s one of the best parts about being a therapist!

 • I most enjoy working with teens and young adults struggling with symptoms of depression, anxiety, and issues related to self-harm and suicidal ideation.